 European Countries Not Using the Euro

-Local ATMs at your European destination will also provide you with a great exchange rate if you need to draw from your account at home.
-Just be sure to check with your bank prior to your departure if your card will be accepted at ATMs in some of the smaller independent countries, such as Monaco.
+It is always advisable when traveling in a foreign country to convert some of your cash into the local currency.
+Local ATMs at your European destination will also provide you with a decent exchange rate if you need to draw from your account at home.
+Check with your bank before your departure to be sure your card will be accepted at ATMs in some of the smaller independent countries, such as Monaco.